thanks-to-it/wp-dich/README.md

 - `$dich->remove_filter`

 ## Services
-As we are now using a Dependency Injection Container Library we may benefit from some interesting features, like services, allowing to instantiate your classes only once.
+As we are using a Dependency Injection Container Library we may benefit from some interesting features, like services, allowing to instantiate your classes only once.
 Yes, no need to think about Singletons anymore.

 ```php
 $dic['any_class_alias'] = $dic->service( function () {